huggingface/datasets/docs/source/process.rst

 * Apply a custom formatting transform.
 * Save and export processed datasets.

-Load the MRPC dataset to follow along with our examples:
+Load the MRPC dataset from the GLUE benchmark to follow along with our examples:

 .. code-block::